AhmedFaizanDev/fashion-rating-web-app/README.md

-# fashion-rating-web-app# Create the README file
+# fashion-rating-web-app
-echo "# Fashion Rating Web App
+Fashion Rating Web App

 A web application that allows users to upload fashion images and receive a rating from a TensorFlow model.
 Built with Flask for the backend and HTML/CSS/JavaScript for the frontend.